zer0sh0t/zer0sh0t.github.io/_experience/la.md

     Figure 1: CARLA simulator
 </div>

-My task was to develop algorithms for a fully self-driving car capable of navigating Indian streets.
-We gathered some data ourselves and also utilized open-source datasets such as KITTI and UCB.
-To achieve this goal, I employed various deep learning models and simulators, including CARLA, Highway Env, and a custom-made simulator.
-Ultimately, I developed and optimized single-stage and multi-stage monocular 3D object detection algorithms using PyTorch and Numba, achieving an impressive mean average precision of 87%.
+Lycan Automotive, a startup based in Bangalore, specializes in developing electric vehicles.
+In my role, I focused on crafting AI algorithms customized for these electric cars, empowering them to navigate India's bustling streets autonomously.
+To realize the company's vision of autonomous navigation, I utilized a range of deep learning models and simulators like CARLA, Highway Env, and a custom simulator.
+We gathered some of the data ourselves and also utilized open-source datasets such as KITTI and UCB for training the AI algorithms.
+I developed and optimized single-stage and multi-stage monocular 3D object detection algorithms using PyTorch and Numba to detect vehicles, pedestrians, cyclists, trucks, and more on the road.
+These algorithms achieved an outstanding mean average precision of 87%, ensuring accurate detection of these objects.

 <div class="row mt-3">
     {% include video.liquid path="assets/video/3d_obj.mp4" class="img-fluid rounded z-depth-1" controls=true autoplay=false %}